enovaX/enovaX.github.io/README.md

-# Raula Website
+# eNovaX Website

-This is my academic and research website.
+This is my company website.

 I am testing the new PR checking tool for JS